mne-tools/mne-python/doc/install/contributing.rst

 GNU Make
 ~~~~~~~~
 GNU Make facilitates deploying a package by executing corresponding commands
 from the ``Makefile``.
-For MNE-Python we got two Makefiles, one in the parent
+For MNE-Python we have two Makefiles, one in the parent
 directory mainly for testing and one in ``/doc`` for building the documentation.

 To check if make is already installed type ::